Couples Counselling - Home & Family - Te Whare Manaaki Tangata - Child, Youth and Parenting Support Services

 at Home & Family

-Emotionally Focused Therapy (EFT) is a structured, evidence-based approach that helps couples understand and reshape the emotional patterns that sit beneath conflict, disconnection, and distress.
-Rooted in attachment theory, EFT supports partners to identify the needs driving their reactions, communicate more openly, and build stronger, more secure emotional bonds.
+Our House is a bespoke framework that helps couples understand and reshape the emotional patterns that sit beneath conflict, disconnection, and distress.
+Rooted in Family Systems theory, Culturally Competent Practice, trauma and attachment, Our House supports partners to identify the needs driving their reactions, communicate more openly, and build stronger, more secure emotional bonds.

-At Home & Family, EFT is our primary therapeutic model for couples work, reflecting our longstanding commitment to fostering resilience, connection, and healthy relationships.
-Through EFT, couples are guided to slow down reactive cycles, explore underlying emotions, and create safer ways of engaging with each other.
-This process allows partners to move from patterns of conflict or withdrawal toward deeper understanding, empathy, and trust.
+At Home & Family, we draw on skills from a wide range of knowledge, reflecting our long-standing commitment to fostering resilience, connection, and healthy relationships.
+Through our process, couples are guided to slow down reactive cycles, explore underlying emotions, and create safer ways of engaging with each other.
+This allows partners to move from patterns of conflict or withdrawal toward deeper understanding, empathy, and trust.

 2. Restructuring interactions – supporting partners to express vulnerability, tune into each other’s emotional signals, and respond in ways that build connection and safety.